foreseenlime/foreseenlime.github.io/README.md

 ### Important stuff<br>
 Anything in this website is free to use for your own stuff and/or modify, as long as it doesn't get profited off<br>
 Credit/acknowledgement would be greatly appreciated for anything used, especially logos/emblems from our school and club<br>
+If necessary for any reason, please reach out to me at: troyhkiwi@gmail.com<br>

 ### Robotics website<br>
 The robotics website was made for my year 11 digital tech assessment, which was to make a website for a club in our school<br>